Cruise lines say no change on sailing plans after new COVID-19 cases - Up News Info

 Article content

-Royal Caribbean Group and Carnival Corp will push ahead with a return to cruises this summer despite two guests onboard Royal Caribbean’s Celebrity Millennium ship testing positive for COVID-19.
+Royal Caribbean Group and Carnival Corp will push ahead with a return to cruises this summer despite two guests onboard a test run for Royal Caribbean’s Celebrity Millennium ship testing positive for COVID-19.

 A year after several cruise ships were host to major coronavirus outbreaks and with large numbers of Americans now vaccinated, cruise lines have been striving to get business going.

-Shares in Royal Caribbean, Carnival Corp and Norwegian Cruise Line Holdings Ltd fell between 1% and 2% in response to the report of the positive tests.
+Shares in Royal Caribbean, Carnival Corp and Norwegian Cruise Line Holdings Ltd, which all booked massive losses last year as restrictions brought the industry to a standstill, fell between 1% and 2% in response to the positive tests.

-Asked by Reuters on Friday, Royal Caribbean declined to give more details on the guests who had tested positive or the circumstances of their infection, saying only that it was not changing its plans for the summer.
+Asked by Reuters on Friday, Royal Caribbean declined to give more details on the guests who had tested positive or the circumstances of their infection.

+Celebrity Cruises later said it was paying to fly both guests home privately on Saturday and planning to disembark the remaining passengers on time after being tested.

-A source close to the company who declined to be named, said that Carnival was also pressing ahead as planned.
+A source close to Carnival who declined to be named said the company was also pressing ahead with its summer cruises as planned.

+The Celebrity Millennium cruise is due to end on the island of St. Maarten on Saturday.

+All guests on board were required to show proof of vaccination as well as a negative COVID-19 test before sailing from St. Maarten a week ago.

-Celebrity Millennium said in a statement late on Thursday that the individuals were asymptomatic, in isolation and being monitored by medics.
-The company was also conducting contact tracing and expediting testing for all close contacts.
+The operator, one of the first in North America to restart operations on a trial basis, said on Thursday the individuals were asymptomatic, in isolation and being monitored by medics.
+Celebrity was also conducting contact tracing and expediting testing for all close contacts, it added.

-All guests on Celebrity Millennium were required to show proof of vaccination as well as a negative COVID-19 test before sailing from St. Maarten this past Saturday.

-Celebrity Millennium was one of the first ships in North America to restart sailing last week following announcements from all three cruise operators of trips from U.S. ports this summer.
+Cruise industry blogger Ashley Kosciolek wrote https://cruise.blog/2021/06/live-celebrity-millennium-third-party-excursion-and-night-quarantine in her live blog that she was told on Thursday evening that the infected passengers had been on her onshore excursion on Barbados two days earlier.
+She was asked to stay in her room for about four hours, until her results showed negative.

 Cruise expert Stewart Chiron, who is on board the Celebrity Millennium ship, told Reuters that life onboard on Thursday night had gone on as planned, with dinners, shows, and evening entertainment.
 He said no one on board was wearing masks.
 (Reporting by Praveen Paramasivam, Nivedita Balu and Patrick Graham in Bengaluru; Editing by Maju Samuel and Shounak Dasgupta)